Guides

 Missing Citations

-Wiki articles may also lack citations — relevant sources that support the claims made in the articles.
+Wiki articles may also lack citations, or relevant sources that would support their.

 This is problematic, as Wikipedia aims to provide accurate and, more importantly, verifiable information.